 Do you remember what it was like the first time you felt your baby kick?
-It initially feels like flutters or brushes on the inside of your tummy and as baby grows become full on punches, swishes and rolls often visible on your tummy.
+It initially feels like flutters or brushes on the inside of your tummy and as the baby grows becomes full-on punches, swishes, and rolls, often visible on your tummy.

 The first kicks felt are called “quickening” and mum’s feel this for the first time between 16-24 weeks into their pregnancy.

 The well-being of your unborn baby can be monitored at home using a fetal kick count chart especially once you are past 28 weeks pregnant (third trimester).